oskardudycz/event-driven.io/content/posts/2021-10-06--lets_talk_about_positions_in_event_stores/index.en.md

 In EventStoreDB, the design is similar.

 The append-only log is called the _$all stream_.
 It is a specific stream representing all events stored in the database.
 It is a logical representation of the memory (disk) position where the event is located.
 The position is monotonic, and may have gaps.
 To be precise, it is actually composed of two such pointers: a _commit_ and a _prepare_.
-They are remainings from when it was possible to make transactions were supported in EventStoreDB (it is to be unified into one number in upcoming versions).
+They are remainings from when transactions were supported in EventStoreDB (it is to be unified into one number in upcoming versions).
 For now, if you're not using transactions, you can treat the commit position as the single relevant one.

 The stream version is an automatically incremented number.
 It is called stream position.
 Similarly, on its basis, EventStoreDB allows you to use it for optimistic concurrency.
 Then it is called stream revision.